spxbhuhb/zakadabar-stack/README.md

 a frontend, upload a file, have a server, release an appliance etc.

 As of now we publish the stack as **technology preview**.
-Many things are missing, interfaces, use patterns might change, it will need some time to mature.
+Many things are missing, *might be broken*.
+Interfaces, use patterns might change, it will need some time to mature.
 We actively use it in our own projects and add features as we need them.

 ## Highlights